t3kt/vjzual2/README.md

-`Modshowviewers` | Show/hide video/etc preview panels in the module's UI `Modcollapsed` | Expand/collapse the module's UI panel `Modshowadvanced` | Show/hide advanced parameters in the module's UI `Modfullheight` | The height of the module UI panel when advanced parameters are shown `Modcompactheight` | The height of the module UI panel when advanced parameters are hidden `Modhasadvanced` | Indicates whether the module has any advanced parameters (see `Modshowadvanced`).
+`Modshowviewers` | Show/hide video/etc preview panels in the module's UI `Modcollapsed` | Expand/collapse the module's UI panel `Modshowadvanced` | Show/hide advanced parameters in the module's UI `Modhasadvanced` | Indicates whether the module has any advanced parameters (see `Modshowadvanced`).
 This controls whether the show/hide advanced toggle is enabled in the module's header.
 `Modhasviewers` | Indicates whether the module has any viewer panels (see `Modshowviewers`).
 This controls whether the show/hide `viewers` toggle is enabled in the module's header.
 `Modparuimode` | UI mode for the module's parameters (see below)